PedroTelesFCUP/Beam_weaver/README.md

 | `--continuous-events` | 8,192 | Rayleigh and Compton at each photon energy; photoelectric sampling at each photon energy **and shell** |
 | `--pair-events` | 16,384 | Pair production at each photon energy above threshold |

-These are separate counts, not a combined event total. `--smoke` reduces the grids and counts for execution checks.
-Low statistics can leave representation checks unevaluable; a smoke dataset is not sufficient evidence of physical accuracy.
+`--smoke` reduces the grids and counts for execution checks.
+Low statistics can leave representation checks unevaluable, therefore a smoke dataset is not sufficient evidence of physical accuracy.

 Generation writes `schema_v4_data.npz`, its manifest and `schema_v4_generator_spec.json`.
 The NPZ contains samples, category counts, bin edges and metadata.
 The manifest records the actual generated data; the generator specification describes canonical rules and defaults.
 Reuse the NPZ across training sessions.

 The 13 disjoint heads train one at a time with Adam and cross-entropy.
-For the default settings, the grouped-distribution heads have **up to 400 epochs**, while the four pair electron/positron direction heads trained from individual events have **up to 20 epochs**.
-After each epoch, the program evaluates cross-entropy on the separately generated validation samples, stops early if it ceases to improve, and restores the weights with the **lowest validation cross-entropy**.
-These are upper limits, not a promise that every head runs for that many epochs.
-A lower validation loss selects a checkpoint; test samples remain separate from that selection.
+For the default settings, the grouped-distribution heads have up to 400 epochs, while the four pair electron/positron direction heads trained from individual events have up to 20 epochs.
+After each epoch, the program evaluates cross-entropy on the separately generated validation samples, stops early if it ceases to improve, and restores the weights with the lowest validation cross-entropy, to avoid overfitting.

 All-head training saves individual `v040_head_*.pt` checkpoints, a training manifest and the combined `v040_policy.pt`.
 Resume a matching dataset/run pair to restore completed heads and train those remaining: